fkirc/skip-duplicate-actions/README.md

 Therefore, GitHub provides a `paths-ignore` feature [out of the box](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestpaths).
 However, GitHub's `paths-ignore` has some limitations:

-- GitHub's `path-ignore` does not work for _required check_.
+- GitHub's `path-ignore` does not work for _required checks_.
 If you path-ignore a required check, then pull requests will block forever without being mergeable.
-- GitHub's `path-ignore` works well with `pull_request`-triggers, but it does not really work with `push`-triggers.
+- Although GitHub's `path-ignore` works well with `pull_request`-triggers, it does not really work with `push`-triggers.

-To overcome those limitations, `skip-duplicate-action` provides a more powerful `path_ignore` feature.
+To overcome those limitations, `skip-duplicate-action` provides a more flexible `path_ignore` feature with an efficient backtracking-algorithm.
+Instead of stupidly looking at the current commit, `path_ignore` will look for successful checks in the commit-history.

 ## Cancel outdated workflow-runs

 Typically, workflows should only run for the most recent commit.
 Therefore, when you push changes to a branch, `skip-duplicate-actions` will cancel any previous workflow-runs that run against outdated commits.

-- **Full traceability:** If a workflow-run is cancelled, then you will see a message like `Cancelled https://github.com/fkirc/skip-duplicate-actions/actions/runs/263149724`.
+- **Full traceability:** If a workflow-run is cancelled, then you will see a message like `Cancelled <previous_run_URL>`.
-- **Guaranteed execution:** Despite the complexity, the cancellation algorithm guarantees that a complete check-set will finish no matter what.
+- **Guaranteed execution:** The cancellation-algorithm guarantees that a complete check-set will finish no matter what.

 ## Inputs